PROJECT OVERVIEW

 Engagement rate (88%) was calculated based on users who performed meaningful actions, such as creating, editing, and archiving accounts, as well as creating journal entries, per month.

-Net promoter score (+44) was calculated using feedback gathered through Pendo surveys delivered in-app and via email.
+NPS (+44) was calculated using feedback gathered through Pendo surveys delivered in-app and via email.
 The majority of respondents gave a 9 or 10, praising the flexibility of the new chart structure, the ease of customizing account categories, and the clarity it brought to their financial reporting workflows.

 Customer feedback